Board Framework & Election Procedures

 - Time to Serve: Participating fully in association activities requires extra time to prepare for travel and attend meetings.
 Board members usually commit to two to three hours per month to prepare for and participate in conference calls/board meetings.

-- Strategic Thinkers: LRIW is looking for candidates who are strategic thinkers and visionaries who will help determine LRIW’s short- and long-term goals and future direction.
+- Strategic Thinkers: LRW is looking for candidates who are strategic thinkers and visionaries who will help determine LRW’s short- and long-term goals and future direction.

 - Reimbursement: Board members are responsible for their own travel to and from meetings of the board.
 There is no financial compensation for serving on the board.